 - Your partner is using finances to control you.
 Power and control can be destructive forces in intimate relationships.
 If your partner is not willing to own this behavior and change it, it could be time to find a way out.
 The last thing you want to do is open up and be vulnerable with someone who will use it against you.

 - Trust has been broken and there’s no effort to repair it.
 When betrayal happens in a relationship a couple has the opportunity to work through it and become stronger.
 It will be difficult work, but it is possible.
 However, if your partner is not willing to take responsibility for their mistakes, it will be a challenge to make much progress.

 In my experience these are five tips that may be useful and help you improve your relationship.
 Take what you like, and leave the rest.
 These tips and tools are not meant to take the place of actual couples therapy.
 If you’re struggling in your relationship or if you’d just like to improve communication, find a couples therapist near you and don’t wait.
 Most couples wait five years too long and then it’s even harder to rekindle the spark.
-If you’re in the Bay Area, please reach out and I’m happy talk more about working together.
+If you’re in California or Colorado, please reach out and I’m happy talk more about working together.